0x5487/log/README.md

 # log
-It is a simple log library for golang.
-Golang standard context is Supported.
+It is a simple sturctured logging package  for Go.

+## Features

+* easy and configurable
+* bulit-in some handlers
+* allow to add default fields to every log.  ( ex.
+You maybe want to add `app_id` per each app or `env` per each environment)
+* trace duration
+* work with error interface
+* golang standard context is supported

-## Supported handlers
+## handlers
 * console
 * gelf (graylog)
 * memory (unit test purpose)